 Back pain treatment is a huge industry.
 Millions of people make their living treating back pain.
 The implications of a widely accepted cure for common back pain would be disastrous for our healthcare system.
 Every year healthcare providers invent new and improved versions of long-term treatments, while almost no work is done on curing the back pain epidemic plaguing the world today.

 Learn more about seeking back pain treatment abroad using medical tourism.

 Treating back pain is not just for doctors anymore.
 The variety of care providers is huge and there are good and bad practitioners in every healing art.
 Whatever treatment you choose, make sure you are confident in the care provider, as well as the treatment itself.

 I can’t help but say it one more time: Treatments are designed to keep the patient under care of the health provider.
 They are a form of dependency.
 They can be a form of virtual slavery.
 After all, if the treatment ends, the patient will be back to suffering once again.
 A cure is always preferable.

 Following a comprehensive back care program can help prevent back pain before it begins.
 Preventing back pain is always far easy and more effective than treatment.

-I have personally tried many of the options listed above.
+I have personally tried many of the back pain treatment options listed above.
 I think that it is worth the time and effort to find the right treatment choice, while you simultaneously try to find a true cure.
 For me, chiropractic was my longest-term (18 year) treatment of choice, combined with ice, heat, hydrotherapy and exercise.
-Luckily, I eventually discovered knowledge therapy, which turned out to be the closest thing I could find to a cure.
+Luckily, I eventually discovered knowledge therapy, which turned out to be a true cure.